 - Bulleted and numbered items or lists are acceptable, but excessive use is discouraged.

 - Do not include literature references within the body of the work.
 Do not include footnotes or endnotes.
 Vital material or appropriate references should be incorporated into the narrative of the article itself.
 For example: "In his book Good to Great, author Jim Collins develops the hedgehog theory of corporate mission."

 - Include a one-paragraph biography of each author.
 Include professional title, place of business and its location, areas of professional specialty, educational degrees, and related professional information such as books published or previous positions of employment.

 - An electronic file of your article as a Microsoft Word document e-mail attachment.

 - Relevant charts, graphs, illustrations, and photographs.
 Photos should be submitted as high-resolution JPG images of at least 300 PPI at actual size.
 Other artwork such as illustrations, charts, and graphs may also be submitted electronically.
 All electronic images should be saved in separate files from the text of the article.

 - Identification and caption material for all figures, illustrations, and photos.

 - For each article we publish, we must have a signed copyright release form on file.
 One will be sent to you upon receipt of your article.
-IIE holds the copyright of all published articles.
+IISE holds the copyright of all published articles.
 After publication, you may choose to obtain customized reprints or permission to use the article elsewhere.